alvarezrrj/alirey/README.md

 + Move single slot holiday component into config
 + Add search in bookings table
 + Sort past bookings descendingly in bookings table
++ Auto delete soft deleted slots with no related bookings in a scheduled job

 ### For a multi-therapist scenario